chaos-wanderer/enhanced-inventory-system/README.md

 • Pure CLI-based application (No GUI)

-• Standard Java Build Tool
+• Built with Maven 3.9.9

 • Developed for learning purposes only — not intended for real-world use